cabforum/netsec/docs/NSR.md

    1. accounts on CA Infrastructure; and
    2. access to CA Infrastructure.

-Authentication based on the possession of a certificate can be used as part of Multi-factor Authentication only if the associated Private Key is stored in a key storage device certified as:
+Authentication based on the possession of a cryptographic key can be used as part of Multi-factor Authentication only if that key is stored in a key storage device certified as:

 * meeting at least FIPS 140-2 or 140-3, level 2 overall or level 3 physical; or
 * validated against a Common Criteria Protection Profile for Digital Signatures at EAL 4 augmented with AVA_VAN >=5 and ALC_FLR >= 2.